Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP

 \subsubsection{K Nearest Neighbours}

 K Nearest Neighbours (KNN) is a non-parametric machine learning algorithm.
-It is also called a lazy learning algorithm, much suitable for smaller datasets \citep{knn_clf}.
-To classify data instances into certain category, KNN employs a neighbourhood similarity analyzing method incorporating distance metrics like Manhattan Distance, Euclidean Distance etc, to successfully create discriminating supervised clusters of individual class labels like Landslide Susceptible or Non-Landslide Susceptible.
-For final classification of Landslide Susceptibility, it would follow a majority voting criteria, considering the class labels of a certain number of nearest neighbours based on the results of distance metrics analysis.
-The generalized formula of computing distances for KNN is;
+It is also called a lazy learning algorithm, much more suitable for smaller datasets \citep{knn_clf}.
+To classify data instances into certain categories, KNN employs a neighborhood similarity analyzing method incorporating distance metrics like Manhattan Distance, Euclidean Distance, etc, to successfully create discriminating supervised clusters of individual class labels like Landslide Susceptible or Non-Landslide Susceptible.
+For the final classification of Landslide Susceptibility, it would follow majority voting criteria, considering the class labels of a certain number of nearest neighbors based on the results of distance metrics analysis.
+The generalized formula for computing distances for KNN is;

-Here, $x$ and $y$ are datapoints of according feature variable and target variable, and $p$ controls which distance metrics to be used.
-For Manhattan Distance $p$ is set to 1 and for Euclidean Distance $p$ is set to 2.
+Here, $x$ and $y$ are data points according to the feature variable and target variable, and $p$ controls which distance metrics to be used.
+For Manhattan Distance, $p$ is set to 1 and for Euclidean Distance $p$ is set to 2.